kernrj/postfix-docker/README.md

 Required variables:
 - CERT_FILE: Path to the certificate file within the container
 - KEY_FILE: Path to the private key file within the container
 - EMAIL_HOST: The hostname of the server.
-This should match the reverse-dns for the server's IP address."
+This should match the reverse-dns for the server's IP address.
 - RECEIVE_FOR_DOMAINS: A space- or comma-separated list of virtual domains this server receives email for.

 Example: